 It also bothered me that Dida, Ma and my Aunts woud eat folahar (fruits) while the rest of the family would gorge on the delicious treats cooked by Dida.
 Nowadays, with time, the rituals have more or less vanished in most households, sans the pampering of the Jamai.
 I still don’t get it and what amazes me is that the men agree to it too.
 Why do they need special treatment?

 Do we really need to celebrate jamai shashthi this year?

 Every year, restaurants make good business on Jamai Shashthi because many families choose to go out and eat, than cook at home.
 Not being judgemental here, to each his own.
-One may ask why this year ?
-I realise, new mother in laws and new Jamai may want to bond over food and no harm in it.
-In these tough times of restaurant industry, this is also an opportunity for them to conduct some business.
+One may ask why this year?
+I realize new mother in-laws and new Jamai may want to bond over food and no harm in it.
+In these tough times in the restaurant industry, this is also an opportunity for them to conduct some business.
 Anyway, till such time life comes back to normalcy, ordering food will be there.
 Celebrate over food on any day but not name it Jamai Shosthi and carry out the rituals.

-Not that I want a bou shoshti, but when men and women are equals in the society, why the special attention to men and son in laws?
+Not that I want a bou shoshti, but when men and women are equals in society, why the special attention to men and son in-laws?
 I can only hope that these misogynistic rituals vanish over time.

 Image – The Oberoi Grand Kolkata, though not of Jamai Shashthi but Pujor mahabhoj